An ad-free and cookie-free website.

-We show how TEX stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Trucks/Construction/Farm Machinery industry.
+We show how TEX stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Heavy Duty Truck Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Terex is a global manufacturer of aerial work platforms and materials processing machinery.
 The Company designs, builds, and supports products used in construction, maintenance, manufacturing, energy, minerals and materials management applications.
 Terex's products are manufactured in North and South America, Europe, Australia, and Asia and sold worldwide.
 The Company engages with customers through all stages of the product life cycle, from initial specification and financing to parts and service support.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)